wp-plugins/skt-nurcaptcha/readme.txt

 == Frequently Asked Questions ==

-= The number of blocked attemptives is growing too slowly.
+= The number of blocked attemptives is growing too slowly on the log.
 Does that mean that the plugin is not working? =

-If you was facing a greater number of spambot registrations than the figures you see now in the counter, that means the plugin is doing its job perfectly.
-Many of the spambots give up their attack when confronted by the reCaptcha challenge, so they come and go silently.
+If you was facing a greater number of spambot registrations than the figures you see now in the log counter, that means the plugin is doing its job perfectly.
+Almost all the spambots give up their attack when confronted by the reCaptcha challenge, so they come and go silently.
 These bots may not trigger the counter, but they will not get inside your site walls, either.

 = Does NURCaptcha blocks spambots only? =

 That is the main target of any captcha plugin: to catch bots and allow human beings to pass by.
 So it wont prevent you against badly mooded human intruders, as they can read and respond perfectly the challenge presented by the plugin.

+= How can I help people who for any reason were not able to fill the captcha challenge? =

+These people will leave their track on the log file.
+So check the log file regularly to see if there is someone you'd like to bring into your subscribers database.
+The log will give you that person's username, email and date/time when he tried to register and failed.
+Then it's up to you to add that user manually or send him an email with directions for an effective registration.
+The most common problem that keeps good people outside is not due to the reCaptcha, but illegal (non ASCII) characters in usernames.
+That is why we added a help box to the register form.

 = Why there are only four style options for the reCAPTCHA box? =